13 Best Fall Vacations in the US: From Foliage to Festivals

 Napa Valley is a food lover’s paradise.
 Experience farm-to-table cuisine at Michelin-starred restaurants, visit local farmers’ markets and even enjoy a gourmet picnic in the vineyards.

-Wine and Food Pairing Classes:
+🍁 Take a Wine and Food Pairing Class

 Join classes that teach the art of pairing wine with food, enhancing your culinary knowledge.

-Hot Air Balloon Ride:
+🍁 Go on a Hot Air Balloon Ride

 Soar above the valley in a hot air balloon for a breathtaking aerial view of the vineyards and surrounding landscapes.
 Dress warm; the crisp air up there can give you a chill.